alexmonteirocastro/scientific-software-development-work/README.md

 # Scientific Software Development

-This repo will have my work completed throughout the course.
+This repo will have the work completed throughout the course.